 Like Magit, Org mode comes with its own completion function

-which you can replace with ido by setting org-completion-use-ido
+which you can replace with ido by setting org-completion-use-ido to a

 truthy value.